-The current independent directors of the Corporation are Jay Collins, Tara Christie and Richmond Graham.
-The non-independent directors are Mark Ayranto as he is an officer of the Corporation.
+The current independent directors of the Corporation are Mark Ayranto, Tara Christie and Richmond Graham.
+The non-independent directors are Mark Haywood as he is an officer of the Corporation and Jay Collins as he holds 20% of the shares and is considered non-independent.